isaaclopinho/OpenGLopinho/README.md

 # OpenGLopinho

-> Engine made with OpenGL for 3D rendering;
+> Game Engine made with OpenGL and SDL for 3D rendering;